Kinslow History, Family Crest & Coats of Arms

 One of the first records of the family was Kynsige, Kinsius, Kinsi or Cynesige (d.
 1060), Archbishop of York "who, it is said, was brought into the world by a Caesarean operation."

-Important Dates for the Kinslow family
+Early History of the Kinslow family

 This web page shows only a small excerpt of our Kinslow research.
 Another 86 words (6 lines of text) are included under the topic Early Kinslow History in all our PDF Extended History products and printed products wherever possible.